jin0s/Crossing-Words/README.md

 * Set up node.js server to host the crossword puzzle
 * Draft up UI design
 * Have list of API calls
+* Must set up tests for most functions
+* Must produce a list of hints
+* Must show the list of hints to the User
+* Hints must match the Words
+* Must have a place to enter the answers
+* Turn the hints red if the player has guessed incorrectly
+* Must have a button to have the player test
+* Must find out how many words the player has gotten correct
+* Must show the percentage to the player
 ## Sprint Backlog [5 points]

 ## Burndown Chart [2 points]